admalledd/revabotica/docs/data_loading.markdown

 ok, now onto loading assets: these are basically any file that is not in JSON format / does not need merging with other files. so what happens here is that we use a `fs.multifs` that is loaded in the same order as above, then merged into the single `fs.mountfs` as the `assets` directory.

+Note for loading / saving of entities: due the fact that entities can move about, each entity must have a 100% unique $EID.
+This $EID is a json string in the .ejson files. (random generation?).
+The entity JSON files are all copied over to the $savename and loaded from there, if they already exist, load those. this prevents the whole headache of adding / removing entities as the game plays on.